 Star Wars movies and shows on Disney Plus

-All of the Star Wars films are on Disney Plus, with The Rise of Skywalker arriving May 4, 2020.
+All of the Star Wars films are on Disney Plus.
 That means on top of the whole Skywalker Saga (Episodes I through IX), Rogue One and Solo are both there too.

 Here's how to watch the Star Wars movies in order on Disney Plus.